ThalesGroup/CipherTrust_Application_Protection/key_management/csharp/README.md

 1. CADP.NetCore.nupkg must be installed.

 ## Usage:
 1. Before using these cs files, create the console application.
+Let's say `SampleApp`
 1. Add the required cs files to the project.
-1. Add the CADP.NetCore.nupkg to the project and build the project.
+1. Add the CADP.NetCore NuGet package to the project and build. using command `dotnet build -c Release`
 1. Use either of the following commands to execute the project.
-    * Use `dotnet run` command to run the project at a terminal prompt or within IDE.
+    * `dotnet run` command to run the project at a terminal prompt.
-    * Use `dotnet` command to run using the `fileName.dll` at a terminal prompt.
-Example: `dotnet CryptoOpRijndael.dll`
+    * `dotnet` command to run `SampleApp.dll` at location `\bin\Release\netcoreapp3.1` using terminal.
+Example: `dotnet SampleApp.dll`
-    * [Windows Only] Use `fileName.exe` to run the code at a terminal prompt.
-Example: `CryptoOpRSAEncDec.exe`
+    * [Windows Only] `SampleApp.exe` to run the code at a terminal prompt.
+Example: `SampleApp.exe`

 ## More Information
 For more information on CADP for .NET Core, refer to the CADP for .NET Core user guide at [ThalesDocs.com](www.thalesdocs.com/ctp/con/cadp/dotnetcore/index.html).